Invoice Template for Contractors

 Ready to create professional invoices like this?

-Choose the Right Contractor Invoice Format
+Choose the Right Contractor Billing Invoice Template Format

 Pro tip: Most contractors create invoices in Excel, then save as PDF before sending to clients